vllur/vllur.github.io/content/index.md

   </ul>
 </nav>

 Hello.
 I'm interested in web development and web design.
-I do UI and UX design in Figma and make Jekyll themes, utilizing my skills in SCSS.
+I like doing websites with Jekyll and designs in Figma and Inkscape.
+If you want to contact me, feel free to send an email.